Alina-Daniela/Manual_testing_portofolio_09-/README.md

-# OrangeHRM specifications for admin
+# OrangeHRM specifications for PIM
 ## Testing section
 test to be added
 ## SQL section